 The Ysgol Eirias Anti-bullying policy incorporates the model policy produced by Conwy Local Authority.
-This policy constitutes part of the Safeguarding practice at Ysgol Eirias.
-In addition, the school operates the KiVa Anti-bullying programme within school to educate the learners and monitor incidents.
-The development of the programme has been funded by Conwy LA.
+This policy constitutes part of the Safeguarding practice at Ysgol Eirias

 Within this policy there are several references to the protected characteristics as defined in the Disability Act 2010.
 This means it is against the law to discriminate against someone on the basis of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation.